Information Sharing Agreement between the Croquet Association and its Member Clubs

 3.2 Use of Information

-If a club member does not agree to becoming a CA member, the club should not send their details the CA and the club member will not benefit from being a CA member.
+If a club member does not agree to becoming a CA member, the club should not send their details to the CA and the club member will not benefit from being a CA member.

 5 Data Access and Storage